 Dr. Noraian’s Experience with Conventional Osseous Surgery

-When Dr. Noraian was a resident in Specialty at Northwestern University, his surgical ability was recognized by the faculty, so upon graduation they offered him a position as a Clinical Assistant Professor of Specialty at the Dental School, which he accepted, where he specifically taught graduate students and practicing dentists about conventional osseous surgery.
+When Dr. Noraian was a resident in Periodontics at Northwestern University, his surgical ability was recognized by the faculty, so upon graduation they offered him a position as a Clinical Assistant Professor of Periodontics at the Dental School, which he accepted, where he specifically taught graduate students and practicing dentists about conventional osseous surgery.

 With time, this particular procedure was seen to have fewer and fewer indications in the treatment of gum disease in Dr. Noraian’s practice as newer less painful and regenerative procedures have become available.
 This technique is still one of the best ways to accomplish crown lengthening, and in more rare instances, is being used today by Dr. Noraian for managing your periodontal disease.